revbayes/revbayes.github.io/tutorials/stairwayplot/index.md

 {% subsection The Data %}

-The data for a `StairwayPlot` analysis is the site frequency spectrum.
+The data for a `StairwayPlot` analysis are the site frequency spectrum.
 For this tutorial, we assume that the site frequency spectrum was already computed.
 We also refer to our own tutorial (currently in preparation) for obtaining an SFS from a VCF file.
 In general, it is best to compute first the SFS so that it can be used efficiently in several analyses without extracting it each time from the VCF.